Comparing Honest (HNST) and Its Competitors

 |2.64

-Honest presently has a consensus target price of $9.78, indicating a potential upside of 109.00%.
-As a group, “Catalog & mail-order houses” companies have a potential upside of 37.64%.
-Given Honest’s higher probable upside, equities research analysts plainly believe Honest is more favorable than its competitors.
+Honest presently has a consensus target price of $9.78, indicating a potential upside of 116.40%.
+As a group, “Catalog & mail-order houses” companies have a potential upside of 42.53%.
+Given Honest’s higher possible upside, equities analysts plainly believe Honest is more favorable than its rivals.

 Summary